ibm-cloud-docs/powervs-vpc/overview.md

 This PowerVS Workspace variation has a prerequisite.
 You must deploy the 'Create a new architecture PowerVS workspace' variant.
 {: important}

-The {{site.data.keyword.powerSys_notm}} with VPC landing zone as variation 'Extend {{site.data.keyword.powerSys_notm}} with VPC landing zone' creates an additional {{site.data.keyword.powerSys_notm}} workspace and connects it with already created {{site.data.keyword.powerSys_notm}} with VPC landing zone.
+The 'Extend {{site.data.keyword.powerSys_notm}} with VPC landing zone' variation creates an additional {{site.data.keyword.powerSys_notm}} workspace and connects it to the existing {{site.data.keyword.powerSys_notm}} with VPC landing zone.
 It builds on existing {{site.data.keyword.powerSys_notm}} with VPC landing zone deployed as a variation 'Create a new architecture'.
-This is typically used for High Availability scenarios in same regions.
+This is typically used for High Availability scenarios in the same regions.

+The 'Extend Power Virtual Server with VPC Landing Zone' variation creates an additional Power Virtual Server workspace and connects it to the existing VPC landing zone.

 ## Create a new architecture - Import PowerVS Workspace variation
 {: #overview-powervs-workspace-import-variant}